A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 A swollen nail fold is a common and noticeable symptom that should be taken seriously.

-Common symptoms of paronychia:
+Common symptoms of nail wall inflammation:

 -